 There’s something about a coconut that makes you smile.
 I’ve been humming “Put the lime in the coconut” and the “Coconut Song” whilst thinking about recipes.
 (Click on one of the titles and it will play whilst you read).

 I bet you’re thinking “Doughnuts?
 Loads of fat and sugar”.
 Not so!
 The sugar is added as a dusting to the doughnut – they are equally good without.
 Just make sure you’ve got some coconut oil and fresh yeast.
-You can find the best priced coconut oil where you might buy your spices in Indian shops.
+You can find the best priced coconut oil where you might buy your spices in Indian shops and in supermarktes too.
 For fresh yeast, simply ask at the bakery counter in your nearest supermarket.
 The lime zest gives it that added zing.

 You can make these in advance and freeze them.
 That means a tasty breakfast any day.
 The dough is soft, tasty and very coconut-y.